athmangude/paperkit/Issues/pre-release-issues.md

 - remove the last column showing badges
 - First column is not populated leaving last content column headerless

-### 8. Use design system small buttons in getting started section of showcase
+### 8. Use design system small buttons in getting started section of showcase and documentation
 #### Status: Closed

 - Instead of blue buttons use, design system small buttons